-1. The current international trade rules with regard to the right to initiate trade actions against the unfair trade activities of foreign producers and the prosecution thereof must be preserved.
-Any proposed changes to the rules must improve, and not weaken in any way, the disciplines on unfair trade practices and the right to initiate trade actions against them.

-2. The disparity in the treatment of direct and indirect taxes under WTO rules with regard to border adjustability, which is one of the most egregious distortions facing US producers in both US and export markets, should be eliminated.

-3. A precondition to entering into any trade agreement should be the clear absence of any governmental currency intervention or manipulation, as well as the development of an appropriate form of review process to eliminate any governmental subsidies.

-4. The current WTO Dispute Settlement system, particularly as it can dilute US laws and sovereignty, is in critical need for reform.
-A primary example of the need for reform is the dispute in the WTO over the US Continued Dumping and Subsidies Offset Act (CDSOA), which should be settled through negotiation, rather than by Congressional repeal.

-5. Foreign non-tariff barriers (NTB's) that prevent or deter fair access to foreign markets by US producers should be eliminated.
+- 1. The current international trade rules with regard to the right to initiate trade actions against the unfair trade activities of foreign producers and the prosecution thereof must be preserved.
+Any proposed changes to the rules must improve, and not weaken in any way, the disciplines on unfair trade practices and the right to initiate trade actions against them. - 2.
+The disparity in the treatment of direct and indirect taxes under WTO rules with regard to border adjustability, which is one of the most egregious distortions facing US producers in both US and export markets, should be eliminated. - 3.
+A precondition to entering into any trade agreement should be the clear absence of any governmental currency intervention or manipulation, as well as the development of an appropriate form of review process to eliminate any governmental subsidies. - 4.
+The current WTO Dispute Settlement system, particularly as it can dilute US laws and sovereignty, is in critical need of reform.
+A primary example of the need for reform is the dispute in the WTO over the US Continued Dumping and Subsidies Offset Act (CDSOA), which should be settled through negotiation, rather than by Congressional repeal. - 5.
+Foreign non-tariff barriers (NTB's) that prevent or deter fair access to foreign markets by US producers should be eliminated. - 6.
+Agreements must be entirely free of language that facilitates circumvention (such as changes to rules of origin) or in any way prevents or limits the redress of violations of agreements.